E-Rinaudo/AutoClicker/README.md

 - Start/stop via a small confirmation dialog.
 - Countdown before clicking begins so you can position the cursor.
-- Periodic confirmation prompts so the script doesn't run unattended.
+- Optional 10-second pause prompts.
+- Short sound alert when PyAutoGUI’s fail-safe stops the program.
-- Move the mouse to any screen corner to immediately abort.
+- Move the mouse to any screen corner to immediately abort (PyAutoGUI fail-safe feature).

 [back to top](#autoclicker)